 - Coronary Ligament

-GRADES OF LIGAMENT INJURY:
+THE GRADES OF KNEE LIGAMENT INJURY:

 In a grade I sprain, the ligament is mainly stretched with minimal tear.
 There is a little pain, mild swelling and slight discomfort in weight bearing activities.

 In a grade II sprain, there is moderate tear (50-70% fibers torn).
 Moderate pain in weight bearing activities, Swelling and bruising can be seen around the joint.
 The feeling of instability may or may not be the complaint of the patient.

 In grade III sprain, there is complete tear of the ligament.
 Swelling and under skin bleed can be seen at times.
 As a result, the joint is unstable and unable to bear weight.
 Often there is no pain following a grade 3 tear as all of the pain fibers are torn at the time of injury.

 WHAT IS THE TREATMENT OF KNEE LIGAMENT INJURIES :

 Treatment of a ligament injury varies depending on its location and severity.